lMaxTl/explaining-autoscaling-kubernetes-files/readme.md

     - components/Timelines - contains the timeline with and without metric information
     - components/Titles - contains a dynamic title component
  - helpers/
-    - helpers/DataCollection - contains the code that is used to collect the data from the backend
+    - helpers/DataCollection - contains the code that collects the data from the backend
     - helpers/DataManipulation - contains the code that is used to manipulate the data
     - helper/Types - contains the typescript types
  - pages/ - contains the pages of the frontend

 ## explaining-autoscaling-backend
 This repository contains the backend of the project.
-It is a node.js application that is used to collect the metrics of the microservice system.
+It is a node.js application that collects the metrics of the microservice system.
 The backend is deployed as a docker container on a Kubernetes cluster.
-The project extends on the work of Tobias Rodestock.
+The project extends the work of Tobias Rodestock.
 His work includes the following folders and are not part of the code review:
  - event-set/*
  - derivative/*
  - events.service.ts (partly, only consider receiveNewAdaptionEvent() and getAllMetricValues())